 The stomach is protected from its own acid by a special lining.
-Stomach acid normally stays out of the esophagus.
-So the esophagus doesn’t need an acid-resistant lining.
+Stomach acid normally stays out of the esophagus so the esophagus doesn’t need an acid-resistant lining.
 If acid backs up during GERD, it damages the esophagus.
 To protect itself, the esophagus may develop a more acid-resistant lining.
 This is Barrett’s esophagus.
-The changes lining is not normal.
-If the lining continues to change, it may be more likely to become cancer in the future.
+The change in the lining is not normal and if it continues to change, it may be more likely to become cancer in the future.

 You may have GERD and feel no symptoms.
 Or you may have symptoms such as: